+Program

+Veterinary Assistant

-Program Veterinary Assistant Degree Type Certificate
+Degree Type

+Certificate

 The Veterinary Assistant certificate provides training in veterinary health and handling of a variety of domestic and exotic species.
 It focuses on tasks for assisting the Veterinary Technician and Veterinarian.
 Veterinary Assistants care for animals in veterinary hospitals, animal shelters, and laboratories.
 They help to maintain a clean and safe work environment and perform various tasks under the supervision of veterinarians, veterinary technicians, and scientists.
 This certificate covers the essential knowledge and job skills a veterinary assistant needs, including lab tests, nutrition, critical care, animal husbandry, surgical assistance, and patient monitoring.
 Students experience hands-on learning in the classroom and during the required internship.
 Veterinary Assistants do not diagnose animal illnesses, prescribe treatment, or perform surgery.
-This certificate introduces students to the field of veterinary medicine; it is not a veterinary Assistant certificate is approved by the National Association of Veterinary Technicians in America (NAVTA), thereby enabling graduates to sit for the examination to earn "Approved Vet Assistant" status.
+This certificate introduces students to the field of veterinary medicine; it is not a veterinary technician program, nor is it intended to provide admission to a college of veterinary medicine.
+The Veterinary Assistant certificate is approved by the National Association of Veterinary Technicians in America (NAVTA), thereby enabling graduates to sit for the examination to earn "Approved Vet Assistant" status.
 For more information on NAVTA, visit www.navta.net.